lee2sman/dotfiles/README.md

 When I want to add a new plugin I simply add a single line to my init.vim file, then run ```:PlugInstall``` and it downloads into the proper folder.

 Custom commands:
-- I've add ```:Scratchpad``` to my init.vim for Neovim so that I can pull up a simple web-based scratchpad when I need to draw something.
-[Repo](https://tildegit.org/exquisitecorp/vwscratchpad)
+- I've added ```:Scratchpad``` to my init.vim for Neovim so that I can pull up a simple web-based scratchpad when I need to draw something. [vwscratchpad repo](https://tildegit.org/exquisitecorp/vwscratchpad)

 ## Atom for IDE and custom Markdown editor
 vim-mode and ex-mode plugins for me, liveserver, Zen focuswriter, teletype for collaborative editing.
 I mostly use Neovim instead unless I'm teaching students.